 There are places in the Bible that people had to do some difficult things.
 Samuel was only a very young boy, but God gave this boy the message to deliver to Eli—“Your sons are going to be put to death.”
 Do you know what Eli said?
 It is a good example.
 “Let the Lord do what seems good to Him.”
 He was resigned to it.
 He knew what his sons were like.
 He fully accepted.

 How about Aaron?
-He lost two sins in the blink of an eye.
+He lost two sons in the blink of an eye.
 They did something they should not have done.
 They disrespected God.
 That is what they did, and He sent a lightning bolt, and they were dead in a moment.
 And Moses said to Aaron, “Don’t you dare give any indication at all that you are sorry, that you disagreed.”
 Pretty high standard.
 But Moses knew that God was justified in what He did.

 Turn to James 4.
 It is because of this quality of resignation that these verses are in the Bible.

 James 4:13-15 Come now, you who say, “Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit”; whereas you do not know what will happen tomorrow.
 For what is your life?
 It is even a vapor that appears for a little time and then vanishes away.
 Instead you ought to say, “If the Lord wills, we shall live and do this or that.”

 Brethren, we never can let get out of our mind that God is the Potter, and we are the clay.
 He is the One doing the creating, and if He has determined that He needs to put us through something in order that qualities that are going to be good in His Kingdom and bring glory to Him will be built in us, He is going to do it because He loves us, and that pain and suffering is actually a positive creative force if we accept it in an attitude of resignation.
 He is the Creator, and we are being created.